Harvard Law School

 Harvard Law School (HLS) is the law school of Harvard University, a private research university in Cambridge, Massachusetts.
-Founded in 1817, it is the oldest continuously operating law school in the United States.
+Founded in 1817, it is the oldest law school in continuous operation in the United States.

-Each class in the three-year JD program has approximately 560 students—among the largest of the top 150 ranked law schools in the United States.
+Each class in the three-year JD program has approximately 560 students, which is among the largest of the top 150 ranked law schools in the United States.
 The first-year class is broken into seven sections of approximately 80 students, who take most first-year classes together.
 Aside from the JD program, Harvard also awards both LLM and SJD degrees.

-Harvard's uniquely large class size and prestige have led the law school to graduate a great many distinguished alumni in the judiciary, government, and the business world.
+HLS has the world's largest academic law library.
+The school has an estimated 115 full-time faculty members.
 According to Harvard Law's 2020 ABA-required disclosures, 99% of 2019 graduates passed the bar exam.
 The school's graduates accounted for more than one-quarter of all Supreme Court clerks between 2000 and 2010, more than any other law school in the United States.

-Harvard Law School's founding is traditionally linked to the funding of Harvard's first professorship in law, paid for from a bequest from the estate of Isaac Royall Jr., a colonial American landowner and slaveowner.
-HLS is home to the world's largest academic law library.
-The school has an estimated 135 full-time faculty members.

 History

-Bequest by Isaac Royall, founding, and relationship with slavery
+Founding

-Harvard Law School's founding is traced to the establishment of a 'law department' at Harvard in 1817.
+Harvard Law School's founding is traced to the establishment of a 'law department' at Harvard in 1819.
 Dating the founding to the year of the creation of the law department makes Harvard Law School the oldest continuously operating law school in the United States.
 William & Mary Law School opened first in 1779, but it closed due to the American Civil War, reopening in 1920.
 The University of Maryland School of Law was chartered in 1816 but did not begin classes until 1824, and it also closed during the Civil War.